andrewlinzie/waterminds-exercise/security-patching-strategy.md

 ## 4. Verification and Rollback

-Patching is not done when the deploy finishe.
-It is down when the fix is verified.
+Patching is not done when the deploy finishes.
+It is done when the fix is verified.

 Verification checklist: